rauthag/delivery_service-database_and_information_systems/README.md

 # delivery_service
-School project - Database and Information Systems
+Project for school course - Database and Information Systems, implemented by .NET and PL/SQL.